Euwenn/MASTERINGJAVA100_MySolutions/README.md

 # MASTERINGJAVA100_MySolutions
-All my solutions to the Master Java 100+ book.
+All my solutions to the Mastering Java 100+ book.